PANDA CORNER

 • Damaged moisture barrier

-• Loss of water from skin's surface
+• Loss of water from the skin’s surface

 • Inability to retain hydration